VincentWei/MiniGUI/README.md

 # MiniGUI

-A mature and proven cross-platform window system for embedded systems or smart IoT devices.
+A modern and proven cross-platform window system for embedded systems or smart IoT devices.

 _TABLE OF CONTENTS_